 Anita has three active but beautiful boys and has been working at Paddington Cat Hospital in a part time capacity for the last 10 years.
 She has two very cheeky tabby cats at home called Percy Jackson and Charlie.

 Nami has always wanted to work with animals from a young age, but didn’t pursue that dream until recently.
 She has completed her Veterinary Nursing Certificate IV, because she decided that it’s never too late in life to change your career, and she hasn’t regretted a single moment of it.

-She adopted two fur babies, Benji and Lily, from the Cat Protection Society in 2008 and 2011 respectively, and they live harmoniously in an apartment together with her husband.
+Nami adopted Lily from the Cat Protection Society in 2011 and Biagio from PCH’s Cat Adoption program in 2022, and they live harmoniously in an apartment together with her husband.
 Nami enjoys all aspects of vet nursing, from the minutiae of folding clean towels fresh from the sun, to greeting all the cats in boarding individually when she first comes into work.
 The most fulfilling part of her job, however, is watching an unwell patient get better while under our care, and she hopes to have many more years of improving the lives of cats.

 After more than 10 years in the retail industry, Helen decided that Veterinary Nursing was for her and completed her Veterinary Nursing Certificate IV course in 2005.
 She has been working at Paddington Cat Hospital since 2004, and is widely known for her cat whispering abilities.

 She particularly loves looking after our boarding cats and hospital patients, and making the hospital into a second home.

 In her spare time Helen enjoys gardening and attending to her cats’ every whim and need.
 “It’s great working in a cat-only practice.
 Life is fantastic, I’m surrounded by cats at home and at work.”

 Helen currently has six (!) cats, a patient partner John, and had a gorgeous (human!) boy, Alexander, in July 2008, who loves cats as much as his mum!